UDPN/BN-Sandbox-selfservice-public/README.md

 *Step 2: Production and quasi production configuration

 ```
-The default is quasi production configuration
+The default is sandbox production configuration
 # #################################
 # #------staging config
 # #********************************